-NOTE: The PD{OUt} either sources or sinks current during out-of-lock conditions.
-When locked in phase and frequency, the output is high impedance and the voltage at that pin is determined by the low-pass filter capacitor.
-PD{OUt}, φ_R , and φ_V are shown with the polarity bit (POL) = low; see Figure 14 for POL.
+NOTE: The PD{out} either sources or sinks current during out-of-lock conditions.
+When locked in phase and frequency, the output is in the floating condition and the voltage at that pin is determined by the low-pass filter capacitor.
+PD{out}, φ_R , and φ_V are shown with the polarity bit (POL) = low; see Figure 14 for POL.

-Figure 18.
+Figure 17.
 Phase/Frequency Detectors and Lock Detector Output Waveforms